-Many businesses, non-profit organizations, and individuals recognize the value of partnering with WCAT and do through financial donation or by offering in-kind materials and services and volunteers.
-Partners gain visibility for their business or organization through their association with WCAT.
-Some Community Partners produce a show about their activities and events or simply use the Community Bulletin Board.
+Many businesses, non-profit organizations and individuals recognize the value of partnering with WCAT and do so through financial donation or by offering in-kind materials and services and volunteers.
+Partners and members gain visibility for their businesses or organizations through their association with WCAT.
+Some Community Partners or members produce a show about their activities and events or simply use the Community Bulletin Board.

 Brother’s Deli Restaurant

-Frank Fiorentino and Dick Reidy, Red Sox Review
+Frank Fiorentino & Dick Reidy, Red Sox Review

 Gloria Mezikofsky, Glo’s Eatery